-NWACC Corporate Learning also partners with some of the world's leading training companies including Achieve Global and Extended DISC $^{\circ}$.
+NWACC Corporate Learning also partners with some of the world's leading training companies including AchieveGlobal, American Management Association, Extended DISC, Myers-Briggs and Cengage Learning.

-Achieve Global is the world leader in helping organizations translate business strategies into business results by developing the skills and performance of their people.
+Our partnerships include world leaders in is the world leader in helping organizations translate business strategies into business results by developing the skills and performance of their people.
 Top-performing organizations all have one critical thing in common: motivated individuals who are connected to a clear strategic vision and prepared to achieve.
-AchieveGlobal can create this powerful dynamic in your organization.
+From entry level to the C-suite, NWACC Corporate Learning can create this powerful dynamic in your organization.
 We can help you clarify strategy; identify gaps in the current skills, attitudes, and behaviors of your employees; and provide the consulting and training that closes those gaps.

-Extended DISC System is designed to provide decision-makers with information about individuals; their behavioral style, strengths, development areas, skills, opinions, perceptions and expectations.
+Utilizing Myers-Briggs and Extended DISC System are designed to provide decision-makers with information about individuals; their behavioral style, strengths, development areas, skills, opinions, perceptions and expectations.

-Please more information on customized learning solutions, please contact us at 936-5175.
+Please more information on customized learning solutions, please contact us at (479)-936-5175.